 I turned and watched a tall blond man run and then slow down as he approached the edge.
 Sure enough, when he and his instructor reached the edge they swiftly dropped out of view instead of gliding away.

 Gulp.
 What the hell was I doing here?
 What had possessed me to want to run off a mountain and in Rio no less?
 Did I not remember that I’m afraid of heights?
 Did I not remember that I didn’t have health insurance here?
-Damn, what’s the Portuguese word for “broken”?
+Damn, how do you say “broken leg” in Portuguese?

 Actually, this whole scenario was an object lesson tailor man for me.
 Earlier that year my life coach told me that she finally understood why I’d stayed in a job that I hated for years.
 She said, “As soon as you get close to the edge of leaving, you back away.
 You don’t follow through.”